SciML/Catalyst.jl/docs/src/catalyst_for_new_julia_users/intro_to_catalyst.md

 Next, we wish to simulate our model.
 To do this, we need to provide some additional information to the simulator.
 This is
 * The initial condition.
 That is the concentration or number of each species at the start of the simulation.
 * The timespan.
-That is, over the timeframe over which we wish to run the simulation.
+That is, the timeframe over which we wish to run the simulation.
 * The parameter values.
 That is, the values of the model's parameters for this simulation.

 The initial condition is given as a *Vector*.
 This is a type which combines several different values.
 When declared, the values are contained by `[]`, and separated by `,`.
 Since we only have one species, the vector holds a single element.
 In this element, we set the value of *X* using the `:X => 1.0` syntax.
 Here, we first denote the name of the species, with a `:` pre-appended.
 Next follows `=>` and then the value of *X*.
 Since we wish to simulate the *concentration* of X over time, we will let the initial condition be decimal valued.